AlexeyArtem/AaAFP/README.md

-# AaAFP - System of accounting and analysis of material and monetary assets at a furniture custom manufacturer
+# AaAFP - Accounting and analysis furniture production
 ![Program interface](https://github.com/AlexeyArtem/AaAFP/blob/main/Github/start.PNG)

-AaAFP (Accounting and analysis furniture production) - a program for accounting various information of a furniture enterprise and an expert system for analyzing the state of the enterprise and providing recommendations.
+AaAFP - a program for accounting various information of a furniture enterprise and an expert system for analyzing the state of the enterprise and providing recommendations.

 The application is implemented on the NET Framework using WPF.
 The architecture of the code is built according to the MVVM pattern.
 MySQL is used as a DBMS.
 The ORM Entity Framework is used to communicate with the database.